Sewing & Fabrics

 Inspire your creative side and design something special with our exciting range of Sewing and Fabrics.
 Shop everything you need for your sewing project at Spotlight.

-We stock sewing equipment, furniture, sewing machines and overlockers from a wide selection of brands, including Brother, Elna, Toyota and Semco.
+We Stock Sew equipment, sewing machines and overlockers from a wide selection of brands including Brother, Elna, Singer and Semco

 The Ultimate Guide To Modern Sewing Fabrics

 When you start sewing, you will encounter a lot of different fabrics you could potentially use.
 Of course, these fabrics all have their own characteristics and benefits, so you will quickly learn what works for your projects and what doesn't.
 To avoid problems during fabric selection, here are the main things you need to remember while you choose fabrics.

 What Is The Difference Between Natural And Synthetic Fabrics?

 Natural fabrics are made from natural materials such as cotton, silk, wool and linen.
 Synthetic materials are manmade, so manufacturers use a chemical process to produce fabrics such as nylon, polyester and spandex.

 There are many advantages to natural fabrics - this includes high breathability and comfort.
 However, natural fabrics can shrink in the wash and may not be the most colourfast options out there.
 So, if you are working with a natural fabric for your project, always make sure you prewash it to avoid shrinking after your project is completed.

 Synthetic materials tend to be more affordable compared to natural fibres.
 In most cases, they are also more durable, colourfast and resistant to shrinking.
 On the flipside, they can be less comfortable and breathable.